 One of the goals of this engineering project is to get real experience in working on a long-term team project.
 Therefore, the team uses industry level project management techniques to coordinate, manage, and perform their project.
 Instead of sticking with one management technique, we utilize multiple techniques and use all but one as tools.

-We apply the Work Breakdown Structure (WBS) as a tool to break down our project into chunks of manageable tasks for our team to understand and accomplish (eg. Research, Implementation, Testing).
+We apply the Work Breakdown Structure (WBS) as a tool to break down our project into chunks of manageable tasks for our team to understand and accomplish (e.g. Research, Implementation, Testing).
 Additionally, Gantt charts are also used as an organizational tool to emphasize visuality.
 It is used in our project to see task dependencies, duration, and various deadlines ranging from report deliverables to chunks broken down from WBS.
 Using the WBS allowed us to accurately define tasks in the Gantt chart.

 We use the Waterfall/Linear method as our primary project management technique.
 Since our project has distinct phases that requires very few iterations throughout its life cycle, Waterfall seemed like a good fit.
 Activities and tasks flow linearly through five phases (Requirements, Design, Implementation, Verification, Maintenance).